NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/ControlFlowIntegrity.rst

 so it is required to specify ``-flto``, and the linker used must support LTO, for example via the `gold plugin`_.

 To allow the checks to be implemented efficiently, the program must be structured such that certain object files are compiled with CFI enabled, and are statically linked into the program.
 This may preclude the use of shared libraries in some cases.

+The compiler will only produce CFI checks for a class if it can infer hidden LTO visibility for that class.
+LTO visibility is a property of a class that is inferred from flags and attributes.
+For more details, see the documentation for :doc:`LTO visibility <LTOVisibility>`.

+The ``-fsanitize=cfi-{vcall,nvcall,derived-cast,unrelated-cast}`` flags
+require that a ``-fvisibility=`` flag also be specified.
+This is because the default visibility setting is ``-fvisibility=default``, which would disable CFI checks for classes without visibility attributes.
+Most users will want to specify ``-fvisibility=hidden``, which enables CFI checks for such classes.

-Experimental support for :ref:`cross-DSO control flow integrity <cfi-cross-dso>` exists that does not have these requirements.
+Experimental support for :ref:`cross-DSO control flow integrity
+<cfi-cross-dso>` exists that does not require classes to have hidden LTO
+visibility.
 This cross-DSO support has unstable ABI at this time.

 .. _gold plugin: http://llvm.org/docs/GoldPlugin.html